matthew-brett/biosciences-intro/r_intro.md

 https://campus.datacamp.com/courses/statistical-inference-and-data-analysis.

-In particular, have a loot at the first two chapters, which are:
+In particular, have a look at the first two chapters, which are:

 * Introduction to R (this will give you some revision, and some new features);
 * Introduction to Data.

-After you start the tutorials, the site, DataCamp, will ask you to make free account.
+After you start the tutorials, the site, DataCamp, will ask you to make a free account.

 We think these two chapters will take you about 3 hours to complete, if you do not rush, and read the instructions carefully.

 Now you may want to start using R yourself.
-We strongly recommend you use the [R Notebook](https://rmarkdown.rstudio.com/r_notebooks.html) to work in; it is an excellent tool for showing and explaining your analysis as you go, and making it easier for others to read what you did and replicate it.
+We strongly recommend you use the [R Notebook](https://rmarkdown.rstudio.com/r_notebooks.html) to work in; it is an excellent tool for showing and explaining your analysis as you go, and making it easier for others to replicate what you did.

 To use the Notebook, you will need to install the [R language](https://www.r-project.org/) and [R Studio](https://www.rstudio.com)